 #8: PAR Levels

-What Are Par Levels and Why Should I Care? the par level for a product is the bare minimum amount of that product that a bar ust have on hand to satisfy demand until additional inventory arrives.
+What Are Par Levels and Why Should I Care?
+The par level for a product is the bare minimum amount of that product that a bar must have on hand to satisfy demand until additional inventory arrives.
 It’s not quite the same as safety stock.

 The Ecommerce Sustaining Level is a safety net for eCommerce businesses by ensuring that there is always a minimum quantity of stock available.

-Assuming you’re not dealing with food or perishables, all ecommerce stores owners should require a minimal viable stock.
+Assuming you’re not dealing with food or perishables, all ecommerce store owners should require a minimal viable stock.

-Setting par levels is a time-consuming process that is heavily influenced by two factors: your product’s demand patterns and production schedules.
+Setting par levels is a time-consuming process heavily influenced by your product’s demand patterns and production schedules.

-Certain IMS platforms can automatically notify administrators when particular product SKUs fall below the par level threshold, taking into account a variety of factors.
+Specific IMS platforms can automatically notify administrators when product SKUs fall below par level threshold, considering various factors.

-The shipping parameters, such as their location and price range, as well as your current stock levels are all factors to consider.
+The shipping parameters, such as their location and price range and your current stock levels, are all factors to consider.

 Let’s assume you have a product that sells one unit per day on average.
-You know that it will take 30 days to produce and deliver that item in your warehouse.
-To avoid stock-outs, your par level must be at least 30 units greater than the preceding period.
+You know it will take 30 days to produce and deliver that item to your warehouse.
+Your par level must be at least 30 units greater than the preceding period to avoid stock-outs.

-The majority of purchasing patterns are not as straightforward, and they vary greatly throughout the year.
-As a result, your par levels must be adjusting all the time to meet consumer demand.
+The majority of purchasing patterns are not as straightforward, and they vary significantly throughout the year.
+As a result, your par levels must be constantly adjusted to meet consumer demand.

 All of this must be taken into account for only one product!
 If you want to stock intelligently, you’ll have to evaluate each item on a case-by-case basis.